UPDATE: Yellowstone Has Teeth was dedicated to Jerry and Cindy Mernin, and Marjane later was involved with getting Jerry Mernin's memoir published.

 Marjane and her husband, Terry Wehrman, lived in Yellowstone National Park year-round from 1984 to 1993 where they "caught" the stories of their neighbors and acquaintainces.
 They could live there because Terry was an NPS heavy equipment operator: He groomed the roads during the winter and served as the Lake District Road Foreman during the summer.
 For four summers (1990-1993), Marjane served as a seasonal interpretative ranger for the National Park Service.
 One of her programs told the stories of people who lived in the park during the 1930s-1970s.

-Now retired from the park service, Marjane and Terry divide the year between Atlantic City, Wyoming (not far from Yellowstone) and Lake Havasu, Arizona.
+After retiring from the park service, Marjane and Terry divided the year between Atlantic City, Wyoming (not far from Yellowstone) and Lake Havasu, Arizona.
+Terry died in 2020.

 Atlantic City, Wyoming